brennoflavio/magical-sqlserver/README.md

 # Magical SQL Server

-Microsoft SQL Server integration for applications, like magic.
+A tool that integrates Microsoft SQL Server into applications like magic.

 ## What is this?

-Do you have some application that needs to consume data stored on SQL Server Database, or needs to post data into this database?
+Do you have an application that needs to consume data stored on SQL Server Database, or needs to post data into this database?
 Magical SQL Server will handle that for you easily.

 ## Requirements